Recurve bow: Modern use

 Self bows, composite bows, and laminated bows using the recurve form are still made and used by bowyers, amateurs, and professional archers.

 The unqualified phrase "recurve bow" or just "a recurve" in modern archery circles usually refers to a typical modern recurve bow, as used by archers in the Olympics and many other competitive events.
 It employs advanced technologies and materials.
 The limbs are usually made from multiple layers of fibreglass, carbon and/or wood on a core of carbon foam or wood.
 The riser (the centre section of the bow) is generally separate and is constructed from wood, carbon, aluminium alloy or magnesium alloy.
 The term 'riser' is used because, in a one-piece bow, the centre section rises from the limbs in a taper to spread the stress.
 Several manufacturers produce risers made of carbon fibre (with metal fittings) or aluminium with carbon fibre.
 Risers for beginners are usually made of wood or plastic.
 The synthetic materials allow economic, predictable manufacture for consistent performance.
 The greater mass of a modern bow is in itself an aid to stability, and therefore to accuracy.
 However, accuracy is also related to a bow's draw weight, as well as how well an archer handles it.
 It is therefore imperative for an archer, particularly a beginner, never to overestimate their capabilities, and to choose a draw weight that is appropriate for their body build and level of experience.

 The modern recurve is the only form of bow permitted in the Olympics (though the compound bow is permitted in some categories at the Paralympic Games) and is the most widely used by European and Asian sporting archers.

 There is a movement to have future Olympic Games include the compound bow in competition, due to its framework technology being more available and widespread, which would make competitive stat-tracking and testing easier.

 The modern Olympic-style recurve is a development of the American flatbow, with rectangular-section limbs that taper towards the limb tips.
 Most recurves today are "take-down" bows; that is, the limbs can be detached from the riser, for ease of transportation and storage as well as interchangeability.
 Older recurves and some modern hunting recurves are one-piece bows.
 Hunters often prefer one-piece bows over take-down bows, because the limb pockets on take-down bows can make unwanted noise while drawing.

+Barebow is another type of modern recurve bow.
+It usually uses the same riser and limbs as a recurve, but lacks a sight, stabilizers, and clicker.
+While they may still look similar, it is tuned differently with a negative tiller and a different weight distribution.
+This is due to the archer's anchor point being on the corner of the mouth instead of below the chin.